NickETH/recipes-win/SharedProcessors/README.md

 FileDateVersionSubst
 --------------------
-Load a file and search for date and version patterns and actualize them.
+Load a text file and search for date and version patterns and actualize them.
 ```
 Input variables:
 file_path, (required: True), Description: "Path to a file to update."